 Michelin-starred dining and more top-notch amenities. $$$$

-This is a seriously plush hotel tucked within the International Finance Centre by the MTR and ferry piers.
+This is one of the most plush hotels in Central tucked within the International Finance Centre by the MTR and ferry piers.
 We checked into a 41st-floor corner suite with extraordinary views of Victoria Harbour and delightful amenities such as a pillow menu (we loved the stone pillow).
 For food, we managed a six-Michelin-star day: lunch at the three-star Caprice and dinner at the three-star Lung King Heen.
 In the morning, a three-hour spa session in the harbourfront couples’ spa room ticked every box.

 Detail You’ll Love: Binoculars in the room let you scope out the ferries as they flit across the water.